 No, the nature of transaction and nature of ownership codes were changed in January 2002.
-For a current list, see the instruction page of Form 55-102F6 (available on the Securities Commissions' web sites - see Appendix A).
+For a current list, see the instruction page of Form 55-102F6 (available on the securities regulatory authorities' web sites - see Appendix A).

-It is important that you use the new codes to avoid any uncertainty as to the nature of your transaction and to avoid misleading the market place.
+It is important that you use the new codes to avoid any uncertainty as to the nature of your transaction and to avoid misleading the marketplace.

 4.3.1.12 I want to report a trade but SEDI keeps asking me for an opening balance for my securities.
 What do I do?
+[Revised August 19, 2005]

 When you file your first trade report for a particular security (and registered holder, if applicable), the system will always ask for the opening balance before you can file actual transaction details.
-This is required in order to make the transition from the paper world to the electronic world and to enable SEDI to automatically calculate your holding for that security as of the date of your transaction.
+This is required in order to enable SEDI to automatically calculate your holding for that security as of the date of your transaction.